Cookies for Breakfast? Yes you can when it's these healthy Paleo Breakfast Cookies.

-- Melt the coconut butter and sweetener in a saucepan over medium heat.
-Add the coconut butter mixture to the dry ingredients and stir well.
+- Melt the almond butter and sweetener in a saucepan over medium heat.
+Add the almond butter mixture to the dry ingredients and stir well.

 - Add the flax gel to the dough and mix until a thick, sticky dough forms.
 Scoop the cookie dough into 2-inch mounds and place on the prepared baking sheet about 2 inches apart.
 Repeat until all the dough is used.

 - Bake for 15 to 18 minutes, until golden brown.
 Let the cookies cool on a wire rack.